Cheap online shopping

 What to watch for

-The price may have changed between when you were sent an email and when you click through to buy, so always double-check you're getting the best price.
+The price may have changed between when you were sent an alert and when you click through to buy, so always double-check you're getting the best price.

-While it's good to see your wish list from every retailer in one place, we have little feedback as yet.
-If you've used this site, please let us know how you got on in the Online Shopping Tricks MSE Forum thread.
+If you've used these sites, please let us know how you got on in the Online Shopping Tricks MSE Forum thread.

 It's easy to get swept up in online shopping as payment can be taken in just a click.
 To keep you disciplined, use Martin's Money Mantras.